Achievements & Past Programs

 “The Pastoral Station gives us income, but the main thing is that our kids have a job when they grow up.
 They are not getting into town but getting out there and doing a job.
 They have to learn to ride a horse.” – Eddie Bear

-7The Ashley St Centreinside the ashley st centre
+7The Ashley St Centre

 The Ashley St Centre was a run-down building in Derby which had been used as a sobering up centre for local residents until it was“discovered” by Ross Gobby, John Tyrrell and Keith Bakker.